 Along with agricultural collectivization programs, the Soviets concentrated on developing heavy industry along Estonia's northeastern coast.
-The extra workforce needed for these and other initiatives came from ethnic Russians who were encouraged to settle in Estonia, which served to decrease the native Estonian portion of the population (see p.
-12 of Political and Social Relations).
-Due to these settlement policies, some Estonian communities are still majority Russian-speaking while Russian/Estonian identity and language disputes still simmer today (see p.
-13-14 of Political and Social Relations and p.
-2 of Language and Communication).
+The extra workforce needed for these and other initiatives came from ethnic Russians who were encouraged to settle in Estonia, which served to decrease the native Estonian portion of the population (see Political and

+Social Relations).
+Due to these settlement policies, some Estonian communities are still majority Russian-speaking while Russian/Estonian identity and language disputes still simmer today (see Political and Social Relations and Language and Communication).